elilouise/Inventory-management-API/README.md

 ## Overview

-This project is a modern inventory management solution designed with Gen-Z e-commerce platforms in mind.
+This project is a inventory management solution designed with e-commerce platforms in mind.
 It provides a comprehensive set of features for managing products, inventory, and orders with a focus on performance and reliability.

 Key capabilities include:
 - **Real-time inventory tracking** with reserved vs. available distinction